zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/doxygen.rst

 ****************************

 Follow these guides to document your code using comments.
 The |project|
-follows the Javadoc Doxygen comments style.
+follows the Javadoc / Doxygen commenting style.
 We provide examples on how to comment different parts of the code.
 Files, functions, defines, structures, variables and type definitions must be documented.